D Line (Los Angeles Metro): History

 The current D Line is the product of a long-term plan to connect Downtown Los Angeles to central and western portions of the city with a subway system.
 Original proposals in the 1980s had the subway line running down Wilshire Boulevard to Fairfax Avenue and then north to the San Fernando Valley.
 Residents in some parts of the city bitterly opposed the subway.
 A 1985 methane explosion at a Ross Dress for Less clothing store near Fairfax gave Rep. Henry Waxman, who represented the Fairfax District, a reason to derail the project that was opposed by his constituents by prohibiting tunneling in an alleged "methane zone" west of Western on Wilshire.

 The groundbreaking for the first segment of the subway was held on September 29, 1986, on the site of the future Civic Center/Grand Park station.
-Today's D Line was built in two minimum operating segments:
+The pre-2026 D Line was built in two minimum operating segments: